HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   _**NOTE:**_  a “large stretch” is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.
     :   alias CNP (copy number polymorphism)

 *	coding DNA
 	:	the segments of a genome or segment of a transcript (RNA molecule) which codes for a protein.

+*	coding DNA reference sequence
+	:	a DNA reference sequence ([_see Reference Sequence_](/bg-material/refseq/#DNAc)), based on a protein-coding transcript of a gene, which can be used for nucleotide numbering using the "c." prefix.
+Such a reference sequence includes the coding DNA sequence (CDS) and the 5' and 3' UTR regions.
-    :   _**NOTE:**_ a [_coding DNA reference sequence_](/bg-material/refseq/#DNAc) is **not** a cDNA sequence (see above)
+	:	_**NOTE:**_ a coding DNA reference sequence is **not** a cDNA sequence (see above)

 *	complex
 	:	**HGVS**: a sequence change where, compared to a reference sequence, a range of changes occur that can not be described as one of the basic variant types (substitution, deletion, duplication, insertion, conversion, inversion, deletion-insertion, or repeated sequence).

 *   compound heterozygote
     :   used in cases of _autosomal recessive_ disease where the disease-causing variants on both alleles at a given locus are **not identical** (opposite of _homozygous_)